-Specifies the time in minutes after which an executor is retired and a new instance is created (defaults to 1d), negative numbers disable.
+Specifies the time in minutes after which an executor is retired and a new instance is created.
+By default, this function is turned off (defaults to -1).
+Positive numbers enable executor rotation.
+E.g., setting this parameter to 1d will rotate executors once a day.

-com.knime.server.executor.prestart=<true|false> [RE][ST]
+com.knime.server.executor.prestart=<true|false>[RE][ST]